Yutsuten/AI-RPG-game/README.md

 During the game, each team has an Artificial Intelligence that symbolizes the player who controls them.

 ## Neural network implemented
-The implemented Artificial Neural Network has 27 neurons in the input layer and 12 neurons in the output layer.
+The implemented Artificial Neural Network (ANN) has 27 neurons in the input layer and 12 neurons in the output layer.
-The RNA is responsible for deciding who will be the target of the character that received the turn.
+The ANN is responsible for deciding who will be the target of the character that received the turn.

 In the neurons of the input layer, the offensive attributes of the attacker, all attributes of the possible target